 CURRICULUM REQUIREMENTS

-The specific coursework to be completed for research and tools of research, core content, and concentration/specialized study are determined individually to create a course of study appropriate to the student’s desired specialization.
-The core content normally consists of four advanced seminars (SPA 7931) covering the four major content areas of the field (speech, language, hearing, and neurocommunicative science).
-In certain cases, with approval of the Major Advisor and Program Director, previously completed graduate level coursework may be applied towards requirements in the Core content or Specialized Study areas.
-Completion of the Ph.D. in Communication Sciences and Disorders after the Master’s normally requires a minimum of four years of study; a minimum of five years after the bachelor’s.
+The specific coursework to be completed for core and advanced study requirements are determined individually to create a course of study appropriate to the student’s desired specialization.
+The core content normally consists of two advanced seminars covering the analysis and synthesis of literature in the content areas of the field (speech, language, hearing, and neurocommunicative science).
+Completion of the Ph.D. in Communication Sciences and Disorders after the Master’s normally requires three years of study; five years after the bachelor’s.

-Total Minimum hours: 90 (post‐bacc)
+Total Minimum hours: 72 (post‐bacc)